-King Canute, a Norse ruler whose kingdom spanned England, Denmark and Norway, was the first monarch to use Westminster as a royal residence in the 11th century.
+King Canute, a Norse ruler whose kingdom covered England, Denmark and Norway, was the first monarch to use Westminster as a royal residence in the 11th century.
 That being said, there’s been a building on the site since the eighth century.

-Buildings were added as the Palace evolved from a royal residence into Parliament.
-It changed with society, too: after the Reformation, wall paintings were whitewashed and stained glass windows replaced with plain glass in keeping with Protestantism.
+Buildings were added as the Palace evolved from a royal residence into the seat of government.
+Parliament changed along with society: after the Reformation, wall paintings were whitewashed and stained glass windows replaced with plain glass in keeping with Protestantism.

-Sir Christopher Wren redesigned the Chapel in 1692, adding classical wall galleries and lowering the ceiling to improve acoustics.
+Sir Christopher Wren redesigned Parliament’s Chapel in 1692, adding classical wall galleries and lowering the ceiling to improve acoustics.
 Following the British union with Scotland in 1707, Wren widened his galleries to accommodate 45 more MPs.

 The Gunpowder Plot of 1605 took advantage of Parliament’s warren of buildings.
 Robert Catesby and his co-conspirators rented an undercroft, or cellar, directly underneath the House of Lords.
 They installed 36 barrels of gunpowder and planned to detonate them during the State Opening of Parliament.
 The group was only narrowly discovered; consequently, the cellars beneath Westminster are still searched before every State Opening of Parliament.

 Great Fire of 1834

 In 1834, the Exchequer needed to dispose of wooden tally sticks used in an old accounting system.
 Officials decided to burn the sticks in underfloor stoves in the basement of the House of Lords.
 Despite smoke seeping through the floor of the House of Lords while the wood was burning, workman finished the entire job.
 Later that evening, a devastating fire spread from the House of Lords throughout the Houses of Parliament.
 Despite the efforts of firefighters and a fortunate change in wind direction, the majority of Parliament was destroyed.

 The Contest to Rebuild Parliament